MTrab/HAConfig/custom_components/tuya_local/devices/README.md

     These are additional commands that are not part of **status**.
 They can be sent as general commands from HA.
 - **error** (optional, bitfield): a dp that reports error status.
     As this is mapped to a single "fault" state, you could consider separate binary_sensors to report on individual errors

+### `valve`
+- **valve** (required, boolean or integer): a dp that reports the current state of the valve, and if not readonly, can also be used to set the state.
+If a number, it should be a percentage between 0 and 100 indicating how far open the valve is.
+If a boolean, it should indicate open (true) or closed (false).

 ### `water_heater`
 - **current_temperature** (optional, number): a dp that reports the current water temperature.